 In the Kazungula District of Southern Province lies the rural Mukuni Village.
 It is just seven kilometres from the world heritage site of Victoria Falls and was founded in the thirteenth century by Bedyango the Leya Tribal Matriach, it was originally called Gundu.
 However it was renamed in the seventeenth century to Mukuni Village after and in honour of Mukokalya Mukuni N’gombe.

-For centuries the Leya people in Mukuni Village have lived a peaceful, traditional tribal life but like much of Southern Africa the village has been decimated by the HIV/AIDS pandemic.
-Being in a tourist catchment area, close to Livingstone and the Zimbabwian border Mukuni is vulnerable.
+For centuries the Leya people in Mukuni Village have lived a peaceful, traditional tribal life but like much of Southern Africa the village has been decimated by the HIV and AIDS pandemic.
+Being in a tourist catchment area, close to Livingstone and the Zimbabwi border, Mukuni is vulnerable.
 However Chief Mukuni, along with The Butterfly Tree is working hard to advance the education; which he believes is the key to overcoming the problems caused by this devastating disease.